-As a public company, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
+Upon completion of this offering, we will become a public company and expect to incur significant legal, accounting and other expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act of 2002, as well as rules subsequently implemented by the SEC and the NASDAQ Global Market, impose various requirements on the corporate governance practices of public companies.
 As a company with less than US\$1.07 billion in net revenues for our last financial year, we qualify as an "emerging growth company" pursuant to the JOBS Act.
 An emerging growth company may take advantage of specified reduced reporting and other requirements that are otherwise applicable generally to public companies.
 These provisions include exemption from the auditor attestation requirement under Section 404 of the Sarbanes-Oxley Act of 2002 in the assessment of the emerging growth company's internal control over financial reporting.